Music Gateway

 person playing keyboard

 When looking for the best digital piano, it is fair to say there are plenty available.
 The Yamaha NP-12 portable piano is a sure winner.
 Nothing can compare in the budget price range for pedigree sound.
 If you want something a little more expensive there’s the Nord Piano 4, a professional’s dream for performing on stage.
-When playing at home, you can get the amazing sounding, good value Casio Privia PX-770.
+When playing at home, you can get the amazing-sounding, good-value Casio Privia PX-770.

 With improvements and modifications in sampling and software emulation technology, digital pianos often sound and feel good nowadays.
-There are still some points to consider, for the home, you may want something which fits your home decor, not too heavy in case you move and sounds realistic/projects nicely.
+There are still some points to consider, for the home, you may want something which fits your home decor, is not too heavy in case you move, and sounds realistic/projects nicely.
 It is desirable to have realistic hammer action keyboards, however, if you are looking for kids to learn, the keyboard should not have too heavy an action.
-It is also important to consider when you are practising/playing if you need sounds, sounds with effects, or MIDI and auto-backings.
+It is also important to consider when you are practicing/playing if you need sounds, sounds with effects, or MIDI and auto-backings.

-Stage pianos often come with more sounds and effects and are the best option for gigs and live performance.
+Stage pianos often come with more sounds and effects and are the best option for gigs and live performances.
 Most of these won’t have built-in speakers, because they are intended to be connected to a PA or mixing desk.

 Best Keyboard Pianos

-Yamaha Piaggero NP-12 portable keyboard
+Yamaha Piaggero NP-12 Portable Keyboard Piano

 yamaha keyboard